zooper/techblog/content/posts/google-wifi.md

 And here we are, a little bit more then a year later and, oboy...I am not impressed.
-Just to make it clear, I know we're talking about Google, but still. there are some things that acutally makes my mind blow, and not in a good way.
+Just to make it clear, I know we're talking about Google, but still, there are some things that actually makes my mind blow, and not in a good way.

 ### Port forwarding
 So you want to do some port forwarding?
 Maybe you have a server inside your